CSER Now

 Webpage

-WoMen of Connections Ministry has a remote volunteer CSER opportunity for a student that is willing and able to use their research classroom transferable skills for the summer.
+A remote CSER volunteer should be a currently enrolled student who is willing and able to use their research classroom transferable skills for the summer.
 The ideal candidate will help us with creating a World History lesson plan.
 The student will learn about countries around the world.
 They will be able to generate information for all the continents of the world that will be used for the k3 -12-grade level lesson plan.

 YMCA of Central Virginia (In Person)